girirajvyas/java-developer/Code_Quality.md

    - use static code analysis tools and code style checkers as one of the tool to enforce coding standards
    - knowledge base have an up-to-date dedicated section for coding standards, best practices, dos, don’t's, etc

+## Text:
+Source Control
+Source Control is a security plan to secure your working code.
+Implement Source Control by keeping the code in a single location, with secure and logged access.
+This could be a physical location where files are stored and accessed in a single room in the building.
+It could also be a virtual space where users can log in with an encrypted connection to a cloud-based development environment.

+Source Control applications include a change management system to track work done by individuals or teams.
+As with any storage, use a backup system to record development progress in case of a disaster.

+Continuous Integration
+Continuous Integration evolved out of a case of what not to do.
+CI works to make sure each component is compatible through the whole development cycle.
+Before CI, different teams would build their own projects independently.
+This created significant challenges at the end when developers stitched the application together.
+Continuous Integration ensures all teams use similar programming languages and libraries, and helps prevent conflicts and duplicated work.